How to Become a Hospital Interpreter

 While there are no set education requirements for hospital interpreters, most employers prefer a four-year degree.
 Registry for Interpreters of the Deaf (RID) requires a bachelor’s degree or equivalent experience for certification as an interpreter of American Sign Language (ASL).
 Sixty percent of the interpreters employed by the Stanford University health system have master’s degrees.

 While proficiency is crucial, it’s not necessary for aspiring hospital interpreters to major in a language.
-However, classes in the life sciences, medical terminology and cross-cultural communication are valuable.
+However, classes in the life sciences, medical terminology and cross-cultural communication are beneficial.
 Those pursuing careers as ASL interpreters should obtain a bachelor’s or even a graduate degree in the field.
 RID maintains a searchable directory of educational programs on its website.

 In addition to a bachelor’s degree, hospital interpreters benefit from job-specific training.
 A respected program for foreign language interpreters is Bridging the Gap, a 40-hour introductory course offered around the country by The Cross Cultural Health Care Program.
 Training courses are also available through community colleges, universities, career centers, minority health agencies and professional organizations.
 The International Medical Interpreters Association (IMIA) maintains a searchable directory of training programs on its website.

-Interpretation is a complex skill that takes many years to master.
+Interpretation is a complex skill that requires many years to master.
 For this reason, many hospital interpreters choose to work with a mentor during the first few years of their careers.
 IMIA currently offers a mentorship program to members who have completed a 40-hour training course and have one year of relevant work experience.
 The National Council on Interpreting in Health Care (NCIHC) also launched a mentorship program in 2012.
 ASL interpreters will soon be able to connect with potential mentors through the National Consortium of Interpreter Education Centers.

 Many hospital interpreters complete an internship or volunteer work before seeking paid employment.
 This allows them to gain additional experience, sharpen their skills and make professional contacts.
 Many training programs include an internship component.
 Local professional organizations are also a great resource for locating these opportunities.